Aqua Therapy for Foot Pain

 What Is Aqua Therapy (Hydrotherapy)?

 When you hear "aqua therapy," you might picture a standard swimming pool or a group water aerobics class.
-However, clinical aqua therapy, also known as hydrotherapy for foot pain, is a far more specialized and therapeutic practice.
+However, clinical aqua therapy, also known as hydrotherapy for foot pain, is a far more specialised and therapeutic practice.
 It is a form of physiotherapy conducted in a purpose-built, temperature-controlled pool under the expert guidance of a certified physiotherapist.

 The entire principle is based on a simple yet profound idea: using the unique properties of water to facilitate exercises that would be too painful or difficult to perform on land.
 It’s a rehabilitative treatment designed to restore function, build strength, and reduce pain by creating a safe, supportive environment for your body to heal.
 It’s not about swimming laps; it's about targeted, therapeutic movement.